CascadePass/CPAP-Exporter/README.md

 - CPAP-Exporter currently needs Windows and .NET 9 to run.

 #### Developer
-- [Visual Studio](https://visualstudio.microsoft.com/) is necessary to use the code.
+- [Visual Studio](https://visualstudio.microsoft.com/) is the easiest way to use the code.

 ### Getting the Code Base
 1. Clone the repository: